 Find an advisor

-The UC International Programs team is a group of dedicated international education professionals dedicated to the advancement of study abroad at UC.
-Our team seeks to support our students from the beginning to the end of their study abroad journey.
-This includes providing information sessions for interested students, advising students on what type of program might be best for them, collecting and processing student applications, assessing and managing risk abroad, and generally facilitating safe and impactful programs for our students.
+The UC International Programs team is a group of international education professionals dedicated to the advancement of study abroad at UC.
+Our team seeks to support students throughout the study abroad journey.
+This includes providing information sessions, advising students on program selection, managing applications, supporting credit transfer and financial aid processes, assessing and managing risk abroad, and facilitating safe and impactful programs for our students.